gravitational/teleport/rfd/0087-access-request-notification-routing.md

 This change must be backward compatible:
 - old plugins should ignore `targets` and get the recipients from the `role_to_recipient` map (or annotation for pagerduty);
-- each plugin should expose an `honor_suggested_reviewers` configuration, true by default;
+- each plugin should expose an `honor_suggested_reviwers` configuration, true by default;
 - each plugin should have a default name and listen to it by default in the `targets`, this name should be the same used to store plugin data;
 - admins can configure the plugin name through its configuration, names should always be prefixed by the plugin type (e.g. `slack-teamA`, `msteams-teamB`) to limit conflicts between two plugins with the same names;